Medical Microbiology (EuroMasters) MSc

-Most of our lecture modules are offered as stand-alone short courses and are accredited by the Institute of Biomedical Sciences for the purposes of continuing professional development (CPD).
+Most of our lecture modules are offered as standalone short courses and are accredited by the Institute of Biomedical Sciences for the purposes of continuing professional development.

-You may take up to three modules as stand-alone courses before registering retrospectively for the MSc and counting the accumulated credits towards your degree.
+You can take up to three modules as stand-alone courses before registering retrospectively for the MSc and counting the accumulated credits towards your degree.

-MSc Medical Microbiology (EuroMasters) graduates are working in senior research positions in industry, academia or the public sector in the UK and around the world.
-Others have gone on to apply the extensive research experience obtained during the programme to study for a PhD.
+Our MSc Medical Microbiology (Euromasters) graduates are working in senior research positions in industry, academia or the public sector in the UK and around the world.
+Others have gone on to apply the extensive research experience obtained during the course to study for a PhD.

 BESTE D Dr (Biosc & Med)